 Financial shock can happen to almost anyone.
 Those who lost their jobs at the height of the COVID pandemic may have experienced this feeling.
 Almost any kind of major financial change, whether expected or unexpected, can induce financial shock.
 Part of surviving this is understanding financial shock and ways to overcome major financial changes.
-If your financial changes have led to bankruptcy, then consider talking with a Kingsport bankruptcy lawyer about your options.
+If your financial changes have led to bankruptcy, then consider talking with a Chattanooga bankruptcy lawyer about your options.

 WHAT IS FINANCIAL SHOCK?

 One way to describe financial shock is a sudden unexpected change in someone’s financial situation.
 Common examples include being fired, having your paycheck reduced, a major disaster leading to financial losses, and major medical expenses.
 At the same time, some forms of financial shock might be somewhat expected.

 For example, certain medical conditions might be expected to worsen and lead to higher medical bills.
 Unemployment might be expected when jobs are scarce or COVID numbers start increasing again.
 When people hear about upcoming economic changes, they may start having some expectations of new financial hardships.